 I've been diagnosed with carpal tunnel syndrome.
 Would regular hand and wrist exercises help me avoid surgery?

-Answers from Peter C. Amadio, M.D.
+Answer From Peter C. Amadio, M.D.

-Nerve-gliding exercises — one type of carpal tunnel exercise — are meant to help the median nerve move normally, but they can sometimes worsen symptoms.
+Carpal tunnel syndrome is caused by compression of the median nerve as it passes through the carpal tunnel and under the transverse carpal ligament at the wrist.
+Nerve-gliding exercises — one type of carpal tunnel exercise — might help the median nerve move normally, but might worsen symptoms.
 If a median nerve remains trapped, nerve-gliding exercises can stretch, irritate or injure the nerve.

 Peter C. Amadio, M.D.

 - Amadio PC (expert opinion).
-Mayo Clinic, Rochester, Minn.
-April 7, 2014.
+Mayo Clinic.
+May 16, 2022.